Building an HR Department: A Step-by-Step Guide + Checklist

 Step 4: Create an HR department proposal

-Even if your organization does not require approval by senior management before moving forward with the creation of an HR department, creating a proposal would still be extremely beneficial as it will create a road map for you to refer back to.
+Even if your organization doesn’t require approval by senior management before moving forward with the creation of an HR department, creating a proposal would still be extremely beneficial, as it will create a roadmap for you to refer back to.

 Step 5: Recruit your HR team